Research Paper

 Abstract

-One of the main changes which are happened during the Mongol administrative and bureaucratic correction is new words, Integration of administrative corrections in Mongol era because of combining Persian, Chinese and turkey experiences.
-Although the Bureaucratic correction on the Court of the Mongol era ...
+One of the main changes which are happened during the Mongol administrative and bureaucratic correction is new words, Integration of administrative corrections in Mongol era because ...
+Read More

 Research Paper